-Students hoping to start a club sport must meet with the Director of Club Sports before applying for recognition.
-The Director of Club Sports will take into account not only the information contained in the New Student Organization Application, but additional considerations such as insurance and facility needs.
+Students hoping to start a club sport should first determine whether they meet the requirements for classification as a Club Sport or as a Recreational Club using the guidelines listed below.
+If the proposed organization meets the requirements to be considered a club sport, they will then meet with the Director of Club Sports to review the information contained in the New Student Organization Application.
 Upon review of the application, the Director of Club Sports will make a recommendation to the Student Life Committee to either approve or deny the request for recognition.
-The Student Life Committee will review the materials and send a recommendation for approval to the Student Council via the typical student organization recognition process.
+The Student Life Committee will review the materials and send a recommendation for approval to the Student Council via the student organization recognition process.

-If the application is accepted, please note that the Student Life Committee reserves the right to suspend or revoke the charter of any club sport, at any time, at the discretion of the Committee, Office of Student Engagement, or Director of Club Sports.
+If the application is accepted, please note that the Student Life Committee reserves the right to suspend or revoke the charter of any club sport, at any time, at the discretion of the Committee, Office of Student Engagement, or the Director of Club Sports.
 The Student Life Committee advises the Student Council on the recognition of a club sport, however, Student Council has the final say on the approval or rejection of a club sport application.